simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 add the closing transaction at the end of the old file, and add the opening transaction at the start of the new file.
-The matching closing/opening transactions cancel each other out, preserving correct balances during multi-file reporting.1
+The matching closing/opening transactions cancel each other out, preserving correct balances during multi-file reporting.

 4. With `--retain`, it prints a "retain earnings" transaction that transfers RX (revenue and expense) balances to `equity:retained earnings`.